 - More often than not, the carpet is glued to the floor using adhesives which also release VOCs.

 - Тhe foam under the carpeting is another violator of your sense of smell.
 It can also contribute to the overall bad smell right after the carpet has been installed.

 For people with sensitivities, these “off-gas” fumes can worsen their symptoms but the majority of rug lovers are describing the scent of a new carpet as nothing more than an unpleasant odour.
 In the meantime, others tend to enjoy the smell of their investment.
 After all, carpets don’t come cheap, right?

-If your rug is not brand new and started to smell bad right after you've cleaned it, here you can find what might be the cause of the unpleasant odour.
+If your rug is not brand new and started to smell bad right after you've cleaned it, check our post on what to do if you are experiencing a smelly carpet after cleaning.

 What is off-gassing and how long does it take?

 Almost any brand new carpet does give off some VOC’s fumes that leave a musty scent, especially the ones made from synthetic fibres.